A Case Study Illustrating continuing assessment and rehabilitation for longer-term needs

 James’ stay at Tŷ Aberdafen has been a successful one so far in that a full assessment of his rehabilitation needs has been made and a programme established to improve engagement and rehabilitation outcomes.
 James is now settled at Tŷ Aberdafen where the team are continuing to work with him to work towards greater independence.
 He is regularly supported to attend theatre, concert and music events and in December 2015 he was supported to attend a rock festival.
 In between concerts, James enjoys listening to rock music playlists on his tablet.

-Below is a summary of the outcomes and the rehabilitation delivered by the team at TA.
+Below is a summary of the outcomes and the rehabilitation delivered by the team.

 *name changed to protect identity